-The Paratransit Compliance Audit Supervisor is responsible for Contract compliance of service providers.
+The Paratransit Compliance Audit Manager is responsible for contract compliance of service providers.
 The following are methods taken by MCTS to identify safety hazards in the contractor's operations.

-- Site visits to each agency conducted at least twice a year (see sample forms enclosed) - Description: Check list for onsite cleanliness, safety (OSHA requirement), customer service observation (if applicable), vehicle maintenance, drivers' records, and operations processes (i.e. dispatching, reservations, etc.). - Follow Up: If any findings, the provider has a week to fix and submit documentation of fix in writing. - Documentation: Inspection log report - Route shadowing - Description: The Paratransit Compliance Audit Supervisor selects random route and follows the route to assure driver is performing proper, safe, and efficient service. - Follow Up: Any improper procedures observed are reported immediately to the provider, which the provider is to submit documentation of corrective action within 24 hours.
+- Site visits to each agency conducted quarterly (see sample forms enclosed) - Description: Check list for onsite cleanliness, safety (OSHA requirement), customer service observation (if applicable), vehicle maintenance, drivers' records, and operations processes (i.e. dispatching, reservations, etc.). - Follow Up: If any findings, the provider has a week to fix and submit documentation of fix in writing. - o Documentation: Inspection log report - Route shadowing - Description: The Paratransit Compliance Audit Manager selects random route and follows the route to assure driver is performing proper, safe, and efficient service.

+- o Follow Up: Any improper procedures observed are reported immediately to the provider, which the provider is to submit documentation of corrective action within 24 hours. - Documentation: Inspection log report